DataSystemsGroupUT/SPARKSQLRDFBenchmarking/docs/Bench-Ranking.md

 At this level, factual knowledge is contextualized to produce a diagnosis.
 Typically, diagnostic analysis requires an exploratory phase on existing data and data enrichment.

 <h4 id="pred">  Predictive analysis:</h4>
 This level aims to forecast future results, and explain drivers of the observed phenomena using machine learning or data mining techniques.
+This level of analysis is out of the scope of our project.

 <h4 id="pres"> Prescriptive analysis:</h4>